Get ready to ‘Spring Forward’ on March 8, 2020

-LAFAYETTE, La.
-(KLFY) You may have noticed that daylight is sticking around a little longer these days.
+(KLFY) – You may have noticed that daylight is sticking around a little longer these days.

 And yes that means we will lose an hour of sleep but we gain an hour of daylight in the morning and gain an hour of sleep time at night.